| C (continued) |

 - the scene of Dil's vengeful murder of Fergus' accomplice

-Jude (Miranda Richardson), when he accuses her of being implicated
+when he accused her of being implicated in Jody's death - she had

 "You was there, wasn't you?
 You used those tits and that ass to